Introduction

 If you’re starting from nothing, here are the two pedals that matter most.

-First: a BOSS DS-1 or DS-2.
+1. Start with a BOSS DS-1 or DS-2

 This is not negotiable.
 Kurt’s distortion tone came from a single pedal doing all the work.
 Not from amp gain, not from stacking, not from expensive boutique drives.
 A £70 DS-1 with the level maxed, tone at 11 o’clock, and distortion cranked is the sound of Bleach and Nevermind.
 If you can stretch to the DS-2 (~£90), you also cover the In Utero tour tone.
 Either way, the settings are the same.
 Commit to them.
 Kurt did.

-Second: an EHX Small Clone.
+2. Add an EHX Small Clone

 The chorus is what separates Nirvana from every other loud-quiet-loud band of the early ’90s.
 Set the rate to noon, flip the depth switch up, and leave it.
 That’s Come As You Are, the Smells Like Teen Spirit pre-chorus, and dozens of other moments where the guitar suddenly sounds wider and more alive.
 See the budget alternatives section above if you want to save on this one.